shankar-r10n/spt-aca-hol/README.md

    _The  [Lab 1 - Create Azure Container App - Azure Portal.pdf] is inside the [Lab 1] folder in this repo._

-   Note 1: Complete all instructions in the PDF and then lease return to this README.md again - for the next steps of this Lab 1.
+   Note 1: Complete all instructions in the PDF and then return to this README.md again - for the next steps of this Lab 1.
            The PDF is **_only_** for the _Create the sample app_ step.

    Note 2: Please note that the container image for this sample app is pulled from a public Docker repository.